|

 How do

-traditional warm up, you can save some time if you require players to
+you save practice time if you require

 “injury prevention drills” during the warm ups.
 For example they will

-perform squats, one legged squats, hand walks, lunge walks, lateral
+perform squats, hand walks, lunge walks, lateral

 lunges, especially various rubber band exercises for warm ups.

-Often those drills which are done before practice or games are
+Many of those drills which are done before practice or games are

 called “dynamic stretching”; they stretch and warm up your